-A yoga retreat to Bali has been on my Want-to-do list for the longest time.
-Think: endless rice paddy fields, greeneries, being close to nature and insect sounds, the blue sky, and #yogaeverydamnday.
+A yoga retreat to Bali had been on my Want-to-do list for the longest time.
+Just think: endless rice paddy fields, greeneries, being close to nature, blue sky, and #yogaeverydamnday.
 Most important of all, I get to be away from the hectic city life back home.
-Downtime always recharges and rejuvenates the Introvert in me.
-My soul badly craves to go away.
+Downtime to myself always recharges and rejuvenates the Introvert in me.
+My soul badly craves for a break.